OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/intro.md

 [Local Notifications](<http://www.outsystems.com/forge/component/1541/local-notifications-plugin/>) | Send app notifications to the device when the application isn't running in the foreground. | —
 [Location](<https://www.outsystems.com/forge/component/1395/location-plugin/>) | Access the GPS capabilities of the user's device to show, for example, the present latitude, longitude, and  altitude. | Yes

 Once you [install the plugin](<../../getting-started/component.md>) in the environment it functions just like any other native OutSystems component: use the client actions of the plugin module to call the native capabilities of the device within your application.
-The plugin must support the mobile platforms (iOS, Android) for which you are creating an app or the app generation will fail.
+Make sure that the plugin supports the mobile platforms (iOS, Android) for which you are creating an app.
+If it is not supported app generation will fail.

 Each time you add, remove, or modify the plugin in an app, OutSystems [rebuilds the native shell](<../../deliver-mobile/mobile-app-update-scenarios.md#Situations_When_the_User_Must_Install_a_New_Build>) which you then have to distribute to the end users for installation.